01mf02/lazy-st/README.md

 This crate provides single-threaded lazy evaluation for Rust.
-It is an adaptation of the [lazy](https://github.com/reem/rust-lazy) crate, removing support for multi-threaded operation and making it compatible with newer Rust versions.
+It is an adaptation of the [lazy](https://github.com/reem/rust-lazy) crate, removing support for multi-threaded operation, adding support for `no_std` environments, and making it compatible with newer Rust versions.

 ## Example